LincolinAngaya/covid-19-information-track-application/README.md

 # covid-19-information-track-application
-# urban-fashion
-# urban-fashion
-urban-fashion is a website  that allows a customers  to have a quick check on fashion and clothes available in their stores .
+this an apllication to let user all over the world to check covid infection and other neccessary information updates.It has other pages to learn on measures and symptoms .
  ## Developed by:
   Lincolin Angaya
   ## website deployment date
-    21st may 2022
+    25th 06 2022
  ## Table of Content
  - [Description](#description)
  - [Features](#features)